zacariec/mango/README.md

               |-- customers
 ```

-**Shopackify Build**
+**Mango Build**
-`shopackify build` - Will build the dist folder based on your src folder, this is useful if you don't like storing your dist
+`mango build` - Will build the dist folder based on your src folder, this is useful if you don't like storing your dist
 folder in your repo, or your current working directory is just src.

-**Shopackify Download**
+**Mango Download**
-`shopackify download` - Will download the currently defined theme in your `config.yml` file.
+`mango download` - Will download the currently defined theme in your `config.yml` file.
 See [here](https://shopify.dev/tools/theme-kit/configuration-reference) for more information about `config.yml`

-**Shopackify Init**
+**Mango Init**
-`shopackify init` - Will initialize the project directory with the right directory structure.
+`mango init` - Will initialize the project directory with the right directory structure.
 It takes in an option flag `-r` or `--recommended` this is the default, which sets up all the config files for you and `-s` or `--standard` which provides the config files, but they're not populated.

-**Shopackify Convert**
+**Mango Convert**
-`shopackify convert` - Will convert the currently downloaded theme to a working directory, you should usually run this command after directory initialization.
+`mango convert` - Will convert the currently downloaded theme to a working directory, you should usually run this command after directory initialization.
 Everything gets shuffled into the dev directory, with respective folder naming.

-**Shopackify Watch**
+**Mango Watch**
-`shopackify watch` - Will start watching our `src` directory with custom watchers, but makes Themekit watch our `dist` directory.
+`mango watch` - Will start watching our `src` directory with custom watchers, but makes Themekit watch our `dist` directory.
 Any changes in the `src` directory will be reflected/compiled in the respective place in `dist`.
 We will also write a script to `./layout/theme.liquid` which contains a live-reload script at the bottom before `</body>`.
 Feel free to delete
 this if you don't want live reload, or you don't want it in your live production build.

-**Shopackify Locales**
+**Mango Locales**
-`shopackify locales` - Will look for `./src/dev/locales.config.json`, check `./src/locales/` for existing localization, and performs a deep merge of these settings.
+`mango locales` - Will look for `./src/dev/locales.config.json`, check `./src/locales/` for existing localization, and performs a deep merge of these settings.
 If path is already set in your locales folder, it will not override it.
 Only the designated default locale will receive the initial translations.
 The rest will receive blanks to be set from admin.
 This is so the shopify translation system will detect missing translations.